Luch (watchmaker)

 Luch (Луч, ray, beam) is a watch brand produced by the OJSC Minsk Watch Plant, the only watch plant in Belarus.
 The decision to build the plant was taken in 1953, and from 1955 watches were produced in Minsk, including the brands Luch, Zarya and Vympel.
-Since 2010 the Swiss company Franck Muller is major investor of the Minsk Watch Plant.
+After the collapse of the Soviet Union and eventual bankruptcy, the Swiss company Franck Muller became a majority investor in the Minsk Watch Plant to revive the Luch brand.

 History

 The Minsk watch factory was established on December 17, 1953.
 In 1955, the factory produced its first watch with the movement supplied by the Penza-based Zarya watch factory.
 As the Minsk factory went fully operational 10 years later, it maintained the full production cycle.
 By 1980s, it manufactured over 4.5 million watches each year.
 Since the early 1980s, it produced quartz movements in addition to mechanical movements and supplied movements and other electronic components to many other Soviet watch factories.

 Following the collapse of the Soviet Union, Minsk factory suffered the same fate as many other watch factories, as it lost its distribution channels.
-Between 1991 and 2005, its production volume dropped from 3.8 million to 50 thousand timepieces per year.
+Between 1991 and 2005, its production volume dropped from 3.8 million to 50,000 timepieces per year.
 The factory was privatized in 1996, went bankrupt in 2006, and was nationalized in 2009.
 In the 2010s, the Government of Belarus entered a partnership with Franck Muller to revive the watch production.
 The Swiss company invested over USD 4 million in five years to improve the production line and switched the distribution focus from the Belarus and post-Soviet states to the Western Europe and the rest of the world.